1,4-Dichlorobut-2-ene

-1,4-Dichlorobut-2-ene is a chlorinated butene.
-It is an intermediate in the industrial production of chloroprene, and the main impurity in technical grade chloroprene.
-The (E)-isomer is also one of the starting materials for Birman's total synthesis of the poriferic natural product sceptrin.
+1,4-Dichlorobut-2-ene are organochlorine compounds with the formula ClCH2CH=CHCH2Cl.
+Cis and trans isomers exist.
+These compounds are intermediates in the industrial production of chloroprene.
+They are main impurity in technical grade chloroprene.

 Production of chloroprene

 Chloroprene is a monomer for the production of synthetic rubbers such as Neoprene.
 It is produced from butadiene in a three-step process.
 The first step is the liquid- or vapour-phase chlorination of butadiene to a mixture of 3,4-dichlorobut-1-ene and 1,4-dichlorobut-2-ene (both isomers).
-In the second step, the mixture of 1,4-dichlorobut-2-ene and 3,4-dichlorobut-1-ene is isomerized to pure 3,4-dichlorobut-1-ene by heating to temperatures of 60–120 °C in the presence of a catalyst.
+In the second step, the mixture of 1,4-dichlorobut-2-ene and 3,4-dichlorobut-1-ene is isomerized to 3,4-dichlorobut-1-ene by heating to temperatures of 60–120 °C in the presence of a catalyst.
 Finally, dehydrochlorination (elimination of hydrogen chloride) of 3,4-dichlorobut-1-ene with dilute sodium hydroxide solution in the presence of polymerization inhibitors gives crude chloroprene.

+Other reactions

+1,4-Dichlorobut-2-ene is a precursor to various heterocycles.

+The (E)-isomer is also one of the starting materials for the poriferic natural product sceptrin.